gobbledygook88/gobbledygook88.github.io/app/_walks/2024-07-28-south-downs-way.md

         alt: Cocking
       - url: walks/2024-07-28-south-downs-way/day-2-cocking-2.jpg
         alt: Cocking
+    - title: Morning animals (Day 3)
+      latitude: 50.94087073813719
+      longitude: -0.7311883222326118
+      text: The day starts with a moderate climb.
+There are lots of farm animals, notably sheep, but also wild rabbits if you are lucky.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-3-animals-1.jpg
+        alt: Sheep
+      - url: walks/2024-07-28-south-downs-way/day-3-animals-2.jpg
+        alt: Rabbits
+    - title: Littleton Farm Campsite and Cadence Cafe
+      latitude: 50.92220202021835
+      longitude: -0.64888706329818
+      text: This is an alternative campsite if you arrived at Manor Farm relatively early in the afternoon and want to walk a little more.
+Another Cadence cafe is right next door and is a great place to grab breakfast, and fill up water bottles, where ever you camped the night before.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-3-littleton-farm.jpg
+        alt: Rolling hills
+    - title: Slindon Estate
+      latitude: 50.90950570300622
+      longitude: -0.6012440520090282
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-3-slindon-estate.jpg
+        alt: Slindon Estate
+    - title: Amberley (end of Day 3)
+      latitude: 50.90223300252227
+      longitude: -0.544264237738569
+      text: As we cross rivers and train tracks into Amberley, we have another water tap available and views of Amberley Castle.
+Would recommend taking a detour to Amberley Tea Rooms for a scenic bite to eat next to the river.
+The train station is also across the road in case you want to cut the trail in half.
+Since it was forecast to be 32C this afternoon, I had decided I wanted to set off at 7am and make it to Amberley for lunch, during which the sunshine was already really really hot.
+I walked a little further along the trail to the junction of Mill Lane, at which I took and walked down a steep road towards Amberley town.
+The Black Horse pub is a great place to stay mid-way through the walk.
+Wonderful rooms and great food too!
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-3-amberley-1.jpg
+        alt: Water tap
+      - url: walks/2024-07-28-south-downs-way/day-3-amberley-2.jpg
+        alt: Amberley hills
 ---

 The South Downs Way was my first thru-hike, and even my first ever experience at camping too.
 I first came across it when walking Ditchling Beacons and Seven Sisters.
 There were sign posts dotted around and it stuck with me ever since.
 It was a toss up between this and the North Downs Way, which I have actually walked more of, but the South Downs seemed a little more appealing.